-- Go Camping: Its remote location also makes it a great place for stargazing campers
+- Go Camping: Its remote location also makes it a great place for stargazing campers.

 - Wildlife viewing: You will find a diverse natural history and a variety of wildlife both above and underwater.
 From birds to sea turtles and coral reefs, the park is a paradise for wildlife viewing.

-- The only way to access Dry Tortugas is by seaplane or ferry
+- The only way to access Dry Tortugas is by seaplane or ferry.

-- The ferry will take about 2 hours, and once you are on the island you are free to roam for 4 hours to tour the fort and take in the beach activities
+- The ferry will take about 2 hours, and once you are on the island you are free to roam for 4 hours to tour the fort and take in the beach activities.

 - You need to plan your visit ahead, due to the park’s remote location and limited transportation options.

-ACCOMMODATION: The Coco Plum is an amazing option, located in the heart of Key West with an amazing made-to-order breakfast and heated outdoor pool.
+The Coco Plum is an amazing option, located in the heart of Key West with an amazing made-to-order breakfast and heated outdoor pool.

 This incredible hidden gem in Florida is a coral reef located within the Florida Keys National Marine Sanctuary, just southeast offshore of the island of Key Largo.
 The Molasses Reef has been made into a “Sanctuary Preservation Area” offering a vibrant underwater reef system.
-Most of the coral reefs in the Keys exhibit a large amount and variety of marine life due to protections in place
+Most of the coral reefs in the Keys exhibit a large amount and variety of marine life due to protections in place.

-- Enjoy the corals: with hundreds of species of critters, and most of the corals found in the Caribbean are represented here: elkhorn, staghorn, star, brain, and fire corals, as well as many soft corals like sea fans, gorgonians.
+- Enjoy the corals: with hundreds of species of critters, and most of the corals found in the Caribbean are represented here: elkhorn, staghorn, star, brain, and fire corals, as well as many soft corals like sea fans, and gorgonians.

-- Swim with sharks: The Caribbean Reef Shark is also seen frequently on the reef
+- Swim with sharks: The Caribbean Reef Shark is also seen frequently on the reef.

-- Explore the nooks and crannies: In the nooks and crannies of the many coral heads found on the reef you can find Nurse sharks, coral crabs, lobsters, shrimp, and Green Moray eels
+- Explore the nooks and crannies: In the nooks and crannies of the many coral heads found on the reef you can find Nurse sharks, coral crabs, lobsters, shrimp, and Green Moray eels.

 - Molasses Reef is hard to miss from the surface since a National Oceanic and Atmospheric Administration (NOAA) weather station is located right next to it.

-- The best way to explore the Molasses Reef is to join a Key Largo Snorkeling Tour with makes, fins and vest included.
+- The best way to explore the Molasses Reef is to join a Key Largo Snorkeling Tour with makes, fins, and vest included.

 Off-The-Beaten-Path Florida for History & Culture Lovers

 Winter Park is one of the highlights for adults looking to visit Orlando and find many great things to do in this area.
-It is only 20-minute northeast of downtown Orlando, Winter Park gained its name after the arrival of the South Florida Railroad in 1880.
+It is only 20 minutes northeast of downtown Orlando, Winter Park gained its name after the arrival of the South Florida Railroad in 1880.
 Today, Winter Park’s highlight is Park Avenue, a tree-lined, cobblestone street bursting with eateries, museums, and some of Orlando’s best areas for shopping.
 Winter Park is also a great place for outdoor enthusiasts, including a robust park system and a gorgeous chain of lakes.

 - Go shopping: If you like shopping, you will adore Winter Park.
 Here you can find boutiques and also outposts from nationally recognized retailers.

 - Explore the amazing cuisine: Some of Orlando’s top culinary artists ply their trade in Winter Park, including James Beard-nominated chefs James and Julie Petrakis of The Ravenous Pig, a seasonal gastropub.
-Other local favorites in the Park Avenue area include steaks and seafood at blu on the avenue, French cuisine at Chez Vincent
+Other local favorites in the Park Avenue area include steaks and seafood at blu on the avenue, French cuisine at Chez Vincent.

 - Take a scenic boat tour: Winter Park’s chain of lakes (12 in all) includes 2,781 acres of pristine waterways, and the Winter Park Scenic Boat Tour is a fun, relaxing way to experience it.